The dynamical Schr\"odinger problem in abstract metric spaces: Introduction

 and in \cite{ConTam19} this identity played an important role in the study of both the large- and small-noise behaviour of the Schr\"odinger problem, obtaining in particular a Taylor expansion around $\eps=0$ with $o(\eps^2)$-accuracy.
 Since the central object in the present paper is an abstract and general formulation of \eqref{eq:bbs}, an analogous result is expected to hold.
 However, from a technical viewpoint the proof is much more subtle and challenging, because unlike \eqref{eq:bbs} our metric version of the dynamical Schr\"odinger problem may have multiple solutions.
 For this reason the discussion about the regularity of the entropic cost in this paper is less concise than in \cite{ConTam19}.
 Nonetheless, we are still able to deduce the same kind of Taylor expansion with the same accuracy.
 Given the previous interpretation of the Schr\"odinger problem as a noisy Monge-Kantorovich problem and the importance of quantitative estimates in approximating optimal transport by means of the Schr\"odinger problem, it is reasonable to expect that such a Taylor expansion (valid in a general framework for a wide choice of functionals $\V$) will fit to a countless variety of examples, some of which will be discussed here.

-The paper is organized as follows: In Section~\ref{sec:heuristics} we give a short and formal proof of our fundamental $AC^2$ estimate in the smooth Riemannian setting, and show how it can be exploited to establish $\Gamma$-convergence and convexity.
+\paragraph{Structure of the paper.} In Section~\ref{sec:heuristics} we give a short and formal proof of our fundamental $AC^2$ estimate in the smooth Riemannian setting, and show how it can be exploited to establish $\Gamma$-convergence and convexity.
 Section~\ref{sec:metric spaces} fixes the metric framework in which we work for the rest of the paper, and extends the previous estimate to this metric setting.
-In Section~\ref{sec:small_noise_convexity} we prove the $\Gamma$-convergence as $\eps\downarrow 0$ and establish the geodesic convexity.
+In Section~\ref{sec:small_noise_convexity} we prove the $\Gamma$-convergence as $\eps\downarrow 0$, and offer a new proof of the geodesic convexity of the generators of $\EVI$-flows.
 Section~\ref{sec:derivative_cost} studies the dependence of the optimal entropic cost on the temperature parameter $\eps>0$, and provides a second order expansion.
 Finally, we list in Section~\ref{s: exam} several examples and applications covered by our abstract results.